GoogleCloudPlatform/dataflow-ordered-processing/docs/pipeline-design.md

 You can override the default implementations of the methods to supply custom coders (different from the default registered with the pipeline), change the processing status notification emission frequency, buffering parameters, etc.

+[//]: # (TODO: add the link to the Beam Javadoc) `OrderedEventProcessor` can process two kinds of sequences - a sequence per key and a global sequence.
+It determines which sequencing type is used based on which class the provided handlers extends.
+If OrderedProcessingHandler is extended then a sequence per key will be used.
+If OrderedProcessingHandler.OrderedProcessingGlobalSequenceHandler is extended - the global sequence will be utilized.

 ### Create a custom transform to wrap the OrderedEventProcessing transform